Personally Speaking

 It’s when I stop trying to ‘get it right’

-that something true begins to appear;
+then something true begins to appear.

-Here, I share that unfolding journey—
+Here, I share that unfolding journey —

 messy, honest, without judgment or expectation,